A growing number of Americans are delaying marriage, with some couples skipping the nuptials altogether in order to protect their wealth.

-While there are a variety of reasons for the delay, finances—from both a legacy planning perspective and a financial security perspective -- have become a big part of the conversation about whether or not to tie the knot, explains Christine Gehring, a wealth planning consultant with RBC Wealth Management–U.S.
+While there are a variety of reasons for the delay, finances—from both a legacy planning perspective and a financial security perspective—have become a big part of the conversation about whether or not to tie the knot, explains Cyndy Ranzau, a wealth strategist with RBC Wealth Management–U.S.

-“They’re delaying because they don’t feel financially secure themselves," says Ranzau.
+“They’re delaying because they don’t feel financially secure themselves,” she says.
 “So the thought of going out on their own and being responsible for another person, and maybe starting a family and being responsible for them, feels overwhelming.”

 For young Americans grappling with the high cost of continuing education, there’s also a clear benefit to putting off marriage.
 “Once they get married, their spouse’s income and assets are included in the financial aid calculation,” says Ranzau.

-Alan Wolberg, senior vice president and senior wealth planner at City National Bank, says getting married when you’re older also makes more sense from a tax and estate planning perspective.
+Additionally, getting married when you’re older also makes more sense from a tax and estate planning perspective, Ranzau explains.

-Once you’ve accumulated significant wealth later in life, “Being able to combine your estate tax exemption amounts as a married couple may outweigh what you owe as a married couple paying income tax."
+Once you’ve accumulated significant wealth later in life, “being able to combine your estate tax exemption amounts as a married couple may outweigh what you owe as a married couple paying income tax,” she adds.

-“If one of the partners has a significant amount of debt ... the other may delay marriage as a result," says Ranzau.
-This would protect one partner’s assets from being attached to a claim against the other partner.
+Another reason people may delay marriage is if their partner has a significant amount of debt, Ranzau explains.
+Putting off marriage would protect one partner’s assets from being attached to a claim against the other partner.

 “If an individual were to be married when they receive the inheritance and then divorce, their spouse may walk away with half of the inheritance,” Ranzau says.

-Wolberg says he sometimes comes across situations where couples delay tying the knot because one partner is the key earner.
+In some situations, couples may delay tying the knot because one partner is the key earner.

 While that may not sound terribly romantic, it’s a decision that could prove to be wise should the couple marry then divorce.
 Under most state laws, in the event of divorce, spouses are entitled to a share of the couple’s combined property.

-Even if you agreed on the front end of the marriage that a certain asset, such as an inheritance, is yours and yours alone, if your use of those assets comingles the inheritance with marital assets -- for instance, if you use some of the funds from an inheritance to buy the marital home -- it becomes more difficult to distinguish whether it should remain separate or if it has been converted to marital property.
-It can get complicated quickly in the event of a messy separation further down the line, says Gehring.
+Even if you agreed on the front end of the marriage that a certain asset, such as an inheritance, is yours and yours alone, if your use of those assets comingles the inheritance with marital assets—for instance, if you use some of the funds from an inheritance to buy the marital home—it becomes more difficult to distinguish whether it should remain separate or if it has been converted to marital property.
+It can get complicated quickly in the event of a messy separation further down the line.

-“Prenups are not bulletproof," she says.
+“Prenups are not bulletproof,” Ranzau says.
 “The entitlements that marriage legally brings to a relationship often muddy the water and may for some people be prohibitive.”